quickmodel/quick-model-docs/docs/unity/basics.md

 ## How To Remove a Model From the Library
 Right-click the model icon on the dock and click **Remove** on the context menu.
 You can also select multiple models with a left-click and then right-click to open the context menu to remove all.
-Note: You cannot remove models from the pre-made "Low poly" library.
+Note: You cannot remove models from the pre-made "Standard" library.

 ## How To Add a Model to the Project
 ![Add model to project](./img/addModelToProject.png)